laftho/SEBench/README.md

 SEIGScript - Attribute available to classes only, instructs SEBench to produce a ingame compiled script of this class' body.
 Takes params string arguments of named SEIGTemplate template classes.
 These named template classes will get included in your compiled output.

-SEIGExclude - available to all types instructs SEBench to exclude these types from the compiled output.
+SEIGExclude - available to all types, instructs SEBench to exclude these types from the compiled output.
 Useful to have variables that are required for Visual Studio to compile the assembly but that are not required for the Programmable block.

 SEIGTemplate - currently only available to classes, compiles named templates that may be included in your scripts.